shaloo/docs.arcana/docs/howto/config-auth/config-wallet-chains.md

 ### Step 3: Add Chain

-Click **Add Chain** button on the top right of the 'Chain Management' dashboard screen.
+Click the **Add Chain** button on the top right of the 'Chain Management' dashboard screen.
 Any newly added chain is automatically set as the default chain displayed in the wallet UI.

 {% include "./text-snippets/add_chain_specs.md" %}